Date: 10 December 2013. Reluctant Wives.

 how often has an important argument ended via her capitulation?
 Has she

 ever had an epiphany because of an argument you two have had?
-You've
+You have

-already attempted that tract/tact, so it's time to move on to something
+already attempted that tract/tact, so it is time to move on to something

 potentially more successful.